GlacierProtocol/glacierprotocol.github.io/_docs/overview/key-concepts.md

 on paper as easily as it can be stored on a computer.
-And when it comes to key storage, paper has various advantages compared to computers: It's always offline (no chance of accidentally connecting it to the Internet!), it's easy & cheap to make multiple copies for backups (and different keys for multisignature security -- see below), and it's not susceptible to mechanical failure.
+And when it comes to key storage, paper has various advantages compared to computers: It's always offline (no chance of accidentally connecting it to the Internet!), it's easy & cheap to make multiple copies for backups (and different keys for [Multisignature Security](#multi-signature-security)), and it's not susceptible to mechanical failure.